northox/overkill/README.md

 Requires ok-rht03 daemon.

 ### ok-sunrise-launcher
 Launch another command at sunrise.
-Format: ok-sunrise-launcher <command> <offset in minutes>
+Format: ok-sunrise-launcher command-to-launch offset-in-minutes

 Examples:

-This cron job will start at 5am but the command will only be launch at sunrise based on current GPS coordinates.
+This cron job will start at 5am but the command will only be launch 30 minutes before sunrise based on current GPS coordinates.

     0  5	* * *	root /usr/local/bin/ok-sunrise-launcher /usr/local/bin/ok-timelapse-test -30

-Requires ok-gpsd daemon.

 ### ok-timelapse-sunrise
 Create a timelapse, upload the video to youtube and post the link on twitter.